 Regulation of Large Retail Establishments (Big Box Retail)

 Large retail establishments, often termed "big box retail" or "superstores," have become a familiar fixture on the American landscape.
-Wal-Mart, Costco, Toys "R" Us, representing different categories of these large-scale establishments, have become household names.
+Wal-Mart, Costco, and Toys "R" Us have become household names.
 Initially, these large-scale stores gravitated toward suburban sites that offered large tracts of low-cost, readily-available land, with access to a larger urban market area.
 Over the last decade, these large-scale stores have made impressive in-roads into rural and small town communities.
 A new breed of "big box" stores is rediscovering the market potential of central locations in much larger cities.
-In short, no community is immune from the potential effects these of large-scale retail businesses.
+In short, no community is immune from the potential effects of these large-scale retail businesses.

-In many cases, these large-scale retail establishments have been welcomed with open arms or some lesser degree of acceptance.
-In some communities they have been viewed as an antidote to a declining economy, promising new sales tax revenue and jobs.
-Expansive, yet full parking lots and ringing cash registers are evidence that customers have embraced these stores for their wide selection of goods at low prices, often not previously available in a community.
+In many cases, these large-scale retail establishments have been welcomed with open arms, and viewed as an antidote to a declining economy, promising new sales tax revenue and jobs.
 They have met stiff opposition in other communities, which fear negative economic impacts on existing downtown business, traffic or other impacts of sprawl development, or a lack of connection with established community character.
-Cities that have escaped entry of these establishments within city limits may still experience significant impacts from stores in neighboring communities.
+Cities that lack these establishments within city limits may still experience significant impacts from stores in neighboring communities.
 In fact, such large-scale retail will bring a complex mixture of benefits and impacts.

 These impacts typically were not anticipated in zoning and development regulations developed prior to the meteoric rise of such large-scale retail.
 As a result, many communities are re-working policies and development regulations to provide better guidance in making decisions.

 This webpage is intended to provide a variety of examples, regulatory approaches, articles and studies to help with decisions about whether such large-scale retail establishments are appropriate in the community, and if so, where and under what circumstances they are appropriate.
-Materials include suggestions or examples of design guidelines, development standards, size limits (applied jurisdiction-wide or within certain types of commercial centers) and other requirements.
+Materials include suggestions or examples of design guidelines, development standards, size limits and other requirements.

 The following definitions are excerpted and adapted from Maryland, "'Big-Box' Retail Development" (), Managing Maryland's Growth: Models and Guidelines, Maryland Department of Planning, October 2001.